RaulPPelaez/UAMMD/docs/Interactor/BondedForces.rst

        return (r2==real(0.0))?(ComputeType{}):ct;
      }

-     //This function will be called for each bond in the bond file and read the information of a bond
-     //It must use the stream that is handed to it to construct a BondInfo.
      static BondInfo readBond(std::istream &in){
        //BondedForces will read i j, readBond has to read the rest of the line BondInfo bi;